 When Are Flat Roof Systems Used?

+Since the earliest construction projects, builders have utilized flat roof systems.
+They are often valued for their easy access and match the local landscape.
+Residential structures can also use flat roofs primarily found on commercial buildings.
 Some property owners might find that flat roof systems are particularly vulnerable to extreme heat and cold, and they will require expert installation and routine maintenance to keep leaks from developing.

 What Are Some Advantages of a Flat Roof?